hzi-bifo/Quasimodo/README.md

 ```

 #### Assess variant callers
-The arguments and options of `snpeval` command:
+The arguments and options of `vareval` command:
 ```
-Usage: run_benchmark.py snpeval [OPTIONS]
+Usage: run_benchmark.py vareval [OPTIONS]

-  SNP calling benchmark for customized dataset
+  Variant calling benchmark for customized dataset

 Options:
   -o, --outpath PATH       The directory where to put the results and figures.